How to Apply for an Insurance Exception For Type 1 Diabetes Issues

 Helpful Tips for Successfully Obtaining a T1D Insurance Exception

-Work together with your doctor to write the letter.
+Work together to write the letter.

 - Ask your doctor what has worked in the past and if they know of success stories of similar patients.
 If so, consider using those same approaches in your request.